 Everyone has their favorite way of cooking eggs, but the most delicious and satisfying way to cook them is over easy.

-If you love a runny yolk and love that something special to dip your toast in, this way is king!
+If you love a runny yolk and love that something special to dip your toast in or add on top of avocado toast, this way is king!

 What are over easy eggs?

 Over easy eggs refers to how the egg is cooked specifically the yolks.
 An over easy egg would have cooked egg whites but completely runny yolks.

 The eggs are flipped while cooking, but the yolks remain easy even when they are turned over to cook the egg whites, hence called “over easy.”

 Over easy VS Sunny side up eggs